Looking for the best adjustable dumbbells? You’re in the right place!

 So, here’s the solution that I figured out, these handles can fit any standard plates, that much is obvious.
 Instead of shelling out for $3 per lb plates, just get some cheaper standard weights.

 If you can’t find any used on Facebook Marketplace or Craigslist, Amazon has these CAP Barbell cast iron standard plates.
 The 10s and 5s are priced around $1.50 per lb which is 50% of the price of the Pepin plates.

 Made of solid cast iron and coated in a gray baked enamel finish to prevent chipping and peeling.
 Ground edges and machine center holes ensure a standardized product.
 These weights are available in 1.
 25, 2.
 5, 5, 7.
 5, 10, 12.
 5, 25, and 50 lbs.

 Plus, no matter how many of these plates you decide to get, the shipping is free.
 So you’re going to save even more money overall!

 The other awesome factor is that you don’t have to buy them all at once, just buy enough free weights for the movements you need to do and upgrade when you need more.

-If you go this route, I definitely think these Pepin dumbbells are worth it.
-Especially because the design and quality of these are better than any other spinlock dumbbell on the market.
+If you go this route, I definitely think these Pepin adjustable dumbbells are worth it.
+Especially because the design and quality of these are better than any other spinlock dumbbells available.